Cyber Justice Law Group

 In almost all cases, no. Once you recognize the scam, further contact mainly exposes you to more manipulation, new scams, or threats.
 If a lawyer or investigator later needs additional context, they will usually work from the chats and records you have already preserved.

-Should I pay the “tax” or “fee” they demand to unlock my funds?
+Should I pay the “tax” or “fee” pig-butchering scammers demand to unlock my funds?

 No. Demands for extra “tax,” “service fees,” “risk deposits,” or “unlocking charges” are almost always part of a second‑stage extortion.
 Paying them nearly never leads to real withdrawals and usually just increases your total loss.